FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 ### Chapter 3 Notes

 In this section, Benjamin argues that human perception is not a biological constant but a historically contingent mode of experience shaped by changing material conditions.
-He presents that **aura**—a unique presence linked to distance and singularity—has decayed due to modern reproductive technologies and the mass culture they enable.
+He presents that **aura** has decayed due to modern reproductive technologies and the mass culture they enable.
 This loss, he contends, is not merely aesthetic but ideological: it reflects a shift toward immediacy, reproducibility, and statistical thinking that reshapes both how we see the world and how the world is made visible to us.

 > **During long periods of history, the mode of human sense perception changes with humanity’s entire mode of existence.
 > The manner in which human sense perception is organized, the medium in which it is accomplished, is determined not only by nature but by historical circumstances as well.**